janagyjr/tcgs-chillpack/ChangeLogs/proposed-changelog.md

 - Disabled Nether Ores explosion, halved pigmen aggro range to 16
 - Enabled ProjectE Tome of Knowledge to be crafted
 - Enabled TConstruct connected textures
+- Adjust global spawn rate in Moo Fluids from 8 (matching vanilla cows) to 6